Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which practice has a purpose that includes observing a service to report selected changes of state identified as events?

 - [ ] Information security management.
-- [x] Monitoring and event management.
+- [x] Monitoring and Event Management.
 - [ ] Incident Management.
 - [ ] Change Control.